auroragonzalez/demo_project/README.md

     │                             generated with `pip freeze > requirements.txt`
     ├── test-requirements.txt  <- The requirements file for the test environment │
-    ├── setup.py               <- makes project pip installable (pip install -e .) so demo_project can be imported
+    ├── setup.py               <- makes project pip installable (pip install -e .) so lstm_test can be imported
-    ├── demo_project    <- Source code for use in this project.
+    ├── lstm_test    <- Source code for use in this project.
-    │   ├── __init__.py        <- Makes demo_project a Python module
+    │   ├── __init__.py        <- Makes lstm_test a Python module
     │   │
     │   ├── dataset            <- Scripts to download or generate data │   │   └── make_dataset.py